How Long Is Breastmilk Good In The Fridge?

 Container Type Benefits

-Glass Containers Chemical-free, Durable
+Glass Containers Chemical-free, durable, non-reactive

-Hard Plastic Containers Lightweight, Shatterproof
+Hard Plastic Containers Lightweight, shatterproof (ensure BPA-free)

-Breastmilk Storage Bags Pre-sterilized, Space-saving
+Breastmilk Storage Bags Pre-sterilized, space-saving

-When selecting containers, consider the capacity and shape that best fit within your fridge or fridge freezer combo.
+Consider the capacity and shape that best fit within your fridge or fridge freezer combo.
 For smaller spaces like a bar fridge or mini refrigerator, compact storage bags may be more practical.

 Labeling and Dating Breastmilk Containers